Goals for Education | Monitoring State Policies

 Georgia’s profile notes the state’s efforts to raise expectations for college and career readiness through its school performance indicators.

 In October 2018, SREB staff presented information from the reports at SREB’s annual meeting of legislative and governors’ staff.
 Stakeholders from Georgia attended.

 Between April 2017 and January 2018, SREB hosted monthly conference all meetings of a state accountability network, for SREB member states to share ideas and discuss questions about redesigning and implementing state accountability systems under the Every Student Succeeds Act.
 Five state education agency leaders from Georgia participated.

 State Leaders Forum

 Advises state and district leaders as they develop strategies to support the professional growth of teachers and principals.
-SREB serves as a technical advisor to state education agencies, conducts needs assessments and focus groups to help states plan and evaluate implementation, spotlights inspiring stories of local practice and convenes stakeholders at regional meetings.
+SREB serves as a technical advisor to state education agencies, spotlights inspiring stories of local practice and convenes stakeholders at regional meetings.

 reports and data

-SREB’s Teacher Preparation Commission meets during 2016, 2017 and 2018 to develop practical and effective statewide recommendations to improve teacher preparation programs.
+SREB’s Teacher Preparation Commission met during 2016, 2017 and 2018 and will publish its final recommendations to improve teacher preparation programs in late 2018.

 The Commission published its first report, More than the Numbers: Teacher Preparation Data Systems State Policy and Recommendations, in September 2017.